mjpitz/cognative/README.md

 distinct.
 This often results in several, different technology stacks, often dramatically increasing the demand and requirements of your on-call staff.

-Cognative deploys a turn-key solution that centralize your log, metric, trace, and wide-event data into a common store and exposes them for analysis behind a single pane of glass.
+Cognative deploys a turn-key solution that centralizes log, metric, trace, and wide-event data into a common store and exposes them for analysis behind a single pane of glass.
 Traditional approaches often require engineering effort to centralize data from numerous, distinct sources into a common location.
 This results in toil and requires further maintenance as the organization grows.
 Cognative removes this toil by centralizing the data FIRST.

 **Benefits**

-- Easily deploy a preconfigured instance of the stack and connect all relevant services.
+- Easily deploy a preconfigured instance of the stack that connects all relevant services.
 - Access and analyze all your organizations business data, in a single location.
-- Configure tiered storage once for all your logs, metrics, traces, and wide events.
+- Configure tiered storage (hot, warm, and cold) for all your logs, metrics, traces, and wide events ONCE.
-- Reduced overhead for operators and developers alike, simplifying the testing process.
+- Reduced overhead for operators and developers alike, simplifying the development and testing processes.

 **Still not convinced?**